slatedocs/slate/source/includes/_objects.md

-id              | String | The ID of the Certificate email           | String | Email of the signer signed          | Boolean | `true` if signed signed_at       | Date   | The date of the signature certificate_number | String | The certificate number that the CA assign tax_id          | String | The RFC of the signaer signature       | String | Signature in hexadecimal
+id              | String | The ID of the Certificate email           | String | Email of the signer signed          | Boolean | `true` if signed signed_at       | Date   | Timestamp of the date signed certificate_number | String | Certificate number assigned by the certificate authority (e.g. SAT) tax_id          | String | RFC of the signer signature       | String | Electronic signature on the document (in hexadecimal)